Merzasphor/MWSE/docs/source/lua/type/tes3magicSourceInstance.rst

     The unique identifier for the object.

 `item`_ (`tes3item`_)
+    Read-only.
 No description available.

 `itemData`_ (`tes3itemData`_)
+    Read-only.
 No description available.

 `itemID`_ (`string`_)
+    Read-only.
 No description available.

 `magicID`_ (`string`_)
+    Read-only.
 No description available.

 `modified`_ (`boolean`_)
     The modification state of the object since the last save.